praveenmunagapati/identityserver/docs/oauth2/scopes.md

 Scopes work a bit differently then in most known OAuth2 identity providers since we want to have more control about which information is exposed to client applications.

 Lets explain this with an example: Bob wants to buy a dogcollar at petshop.com.
-When checking out his chopping cart, Bob authenticates using itsyou.online.
+When checking out his shopping cart, Bob authenticates using itsyou.online.
 Petshop.com needs a billing and a shipping address and asks for the scope `user:address:billing,user:address:shipping` during the authorization flow as described in the [OAuth2](oauth2.md) documentation.

 Bob has 3 addresses registered in itsyou.online: